Brendan Donovan Player Props: Cardinals vs. Pirates

 Brendan Donovan At The Plate

-- Donovan has four doubles, five home runs and 21 walks while hitting .253.
+- Donovan is batting .253 with four doubles, six home runs and 22 walks.

-- In 10.0% of his games this season, he has homered, and 2.7% of his trips to the plate.
+- In 11.8% of his games this year, he has hit a home run, and 3.1% of his trips to the dish.

-- In 18.0% of his games this year, Donovan has had at least one RBI.
-He's picked up more than one in 6.0% and driven in three or more of his team's runs in one contest.

-- He has scored in 36.0% of his games this season, with two or more runs scored in 10.0%.
+- He has scored in 19 of 51 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.